nikeee/wake-on-lan/README.md

 ```

 ### ARP Requests
 To retrieve the MAC address of a host, there is a functionality for ARP-request built-in.
-It uses the Windows API method [SendArp].
+It uses the Windows API method [SendArp](http://msdn.microsoft.com/en-us/library/windows/desktop/aa366358(v=vs.85).aspx).
 ```C#
 ArpRequestResult res = ArpRequest.Send(someIp);
 if(res.Exception != null)